3 Helpful / 0 Not

 Pros: Great course!
 Excellent hole variation with some left to right, some right to left and some dead straight tunnel shots.
 Also an excellent variety of wooded holes and more open fairways.
 This course has it all, and presents an awesome day of disc golf to any who decide to come and play it.
 Not only is the variety a great plus for this course but the difficulty is perfect as well.
 There are a few holes that are very birdie friendly, and some that are more difficult.
 Great for beginners and more experienced players as well.

 Cons: There were a few times navigation was tricky (finding hole 17 in particular), and I've lost a couple of discs here, which is always unfortunate.
-Also I don't particularly like the baskets here (Mach 5s), and a lot of the tees are either too short or are not even concrete.
+Several tees are short which on the longer holes can be annoying.
+Usually though, the tee length is adequate for the hole in question.

 2 of 3 people found this review helpful.